310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 Uuu~?
 It doesn’t hurt, but the way you’re just silently doing it to me is terrifying!

-…Sniff.
-Anzu-dono, now that that’s settled, I must ask… Did you have some business in Classroom 1-B?
+<em>…Sniffle.</em> Anzu-dono, now that that’s settled, I must ask… Did you have some business in Classroom 1-B?

 Our lessons and homeroom class both ended a moment earlier, so there is no longer anyone around.
+{% endbubble %}

+{% bubble Shinobu norsmile2 %}
 As I am on day duty today, I spent all my time wiping the blackboard clean.

 I grew hungry however, and thus snacked on a few cookies while performing my duty.

+Ah, you see — today, my classmates and I had a White Day gift exchange party.

+However, it was very sudden, and I’m unaccustomed to friendly events—
 {% endbubble %}

 {% bubble Shinobu sigh2 %}
-Ah, you see — today, my classmates and I had a White Day gift exchange party.

-However, it was very sudden, and I’m unaccustomed to friendly events—

 So I felt extremely embarrassed that I hadn’t prepared anything.
 I ended up only being on the receiving end.
 {% endbubble %}